Septic shock: when an infection turns deadly

 Find out how simple illnesses can lead to life-threatening infections.

-Part of the reason for the increase of incidence is better diagnosis, Sarah LaRosa, DO, assistant medical director for the emergency department of Westside Regional Medical Center in Davie, Florida.
+Part of the reason for the increase of incidence is better diagnosis, Sarah LaRosa, DO, an emergency medicine specialist in Davie, Florida.
 “Most hospitals have policies in the emergency room where patients are screened when they come in the door and a doctor is alerted if they meet certain criteria,” she says.
 “We’re making the diagnosis more often.”

 Better diagnosis, says Dr. LaRosa, leads to better treatment.
 “We’re better able to keep patients alive.
-Patients used to die before the diagnosis was made,” she says.
+Patients used to die before the diagnosis was made.”

 Changes in definitions

 Sepsis and septic shock were redefined in early 2016, with the Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3).
-Prior to Sepsis-3, there were three conditions ranging from bad to worse: sepsis, severe sepsis and septic shock.
-Severe sepsis is sepsis accompanied by organ dysfunction, low blood pressure or low blood flow, and septic shock is severe sepsis that doesn’t improve despite treatment, according to LaRosa.
+Prior to Sepsis-3, there were three conditions ranging from bad to worse: sepsis, severe sepsis, and septic shock.
+Severe sepsis is sepsis accompanied by organ dysfunction, low blood pressure, or low blood flow.
+Septic shock is severe sepsis that doesn’t improve despite treatment, according to LaRosa.

 Sepsis-3 phased out the term “severe sepsis” and now classifies it as part of sepsis.
 “Septicemia”—another term for sepsis—has also been phased out, LaRosa says.
 Sepsis-3 changed some of the diagnostic criteria for sepsis and septic shock, as well.
-Not all doctors or doctors’ organizations use the new definitions or diagnosis, however, so you may still encounter the terms “severe sepsis” and “septicemia.”
+Not all healthcare providers (HCPs) or medical organizations use the new definitions or diagnosis, however, so you may still encounter the terms “severe sepsis” and “septicemia.”

 Sepsis symptoms and diagnosis

-LaRosa says that conditions that commonly develop into sepsis include pneumonia, urinary tract infections, kidney infections and intestinal infections like colitis or diverticulitis, but “Any infection can lead to septic shock,” she says.
-The very young, the very old and people with compromised immune systems are at greater risk of sepsis.
+LaRosa says that conditions that commonly develop into sepsis include pneumonia, urinary tract infections, kidney infections, and intestinal infections like colitis or diverticulitis.
+That said, "any infection can lead to septic shock,” LaRosa says.
+The very young, the very old, and people with compromised immune systems are at greater risk of sepsis.

 More On